crespum/Ceedling-PIC32/readme.md

 These paths can be modified at `project.yml` and `test/simulation/sim_test_fixture.rb`.

-## Build and compile the project
+## Build and program the firmware using MPLAB
 1. Open MPLAB
 2. Click *File > Open Project* and go to the *firmware* folder and select the folder test_ceedling.X
 3. Right click on the project name (left panel) and click *Set as Main Project*
 4. Now we need to generate the Harmony related files.
 Go to *Tools > Embedded > MPLAB Harmony Configurator* and once inside click the button in the top to generate the code.
 5. Now click *Clean and build*
+6. Finally, to upload the code click *Make and Program Device Main Project*

+## Build and program the firmware using Ceedling
+Please note that MPLAB X IPE is required to program the target.

+   * `rake release` generates the `.elf` output.
+   * `rake convert` converts the `.elf` intto a `.hex` file.
+   * `rake program` uploades the `.hex` to the target hardware using a PICKit 3.

-## Build, compile and run the unit tests
+## Build and run the unit tests
 There are some basic commands for executing ceedling from `$PROJECT_PATH/firmware`:

    * `rake test:all` runs all tests in the MPLAB-SIM Simulator using the Microchip Debugger (MDB).